 In fiction, however, every clock and/or watch shows the exact same time of day.
 Always.
-All miserable cheapo wrist watches and all cell phones and street clocks run in harmonious synchrony with the precision of an atomic clock.
+Sometimes even ones in different time zones.
+All miserable cheapo wristwatches and all cell phones and street clocks run in harmonious synchrony with the precision of an atomic clock.
 Sometimes used for dramatic effect by highlighting the improbable, often significant timing of an event, or the fact that two remote, seemingly unrelated events happened at the same time.
-Normally fueled by Conservation of Detail
+Normally fueled by Conservation of Detail.

 Anime & Manga

 - At one point in the Medabots anime, the villain doctors footage of a fight between Metabee and his Kilobot to make it look like Metabee was cheating.
 The footage of the fight was broadcast live, but due to the doctoring, it was delayed a minute.
 His plot was uncovered when Arika points out to everyone watching that the timestamp on the footage was one minute behind the "actual" time.

 - One arc of Case Closed took place in a house with hundreds of clocks, all of which showed the exact same time - because the owner of the house kept a team of clock repairmen on call 24/7 to ensure that this was the case.
 One of her previous employees died because she made the man climb the outside of the clock tower to fix the clock there in the rain, causing him to fall.
 This is why she gets murdered.

 - One episode of Detective School Q had a deliberate aversion.
 A television broadcast of people evacuating an enormous department store due to a bomb threat showed the time being fifteen minutes later than the clock on the wall in the room where people were watching the broadcast.
 The broadcast was actually coming from a set - since the detectives didn't have enough time to thoroughly search the department store before the bomb went off, they chose instead to trick the already captured bomber into saying where he hid it after he believed it had gone off.